Acropolis Entrance ✨

 Includes:

-• Audio guide in English, French, German, Spanish, Italian & Chinese
+- Audio guide in English, German, French, Spanish, Italian & Greek

 Main Entrance – the Propylaea Gate

 The Main Entrance is positioned at the western end of the Acropolis hill, near the terminus of Theorias Street.
-This is the gate most visitors picture when they think of the Acropolis entrance: the approach leads directly through the monumental Propylaea, the grand marble portico designed by architect Mnesicles in the 5th century BCE.
-Walking through this gateway echoes the ancient procession that Athenians once made during the Panathenaic festival, ascending between towering Doric columns toward the sacred precinct of Athena.
+Visitors first pass through the Beule Gate, a notable entry point that leads toward the monumental Propylaea, the grand marble portico designed by architect Mnesicles in the 5th century BCE.
+The approach echoes the ancient procession that Athenians once made during the Panathenaic festival, ascending between towering Doric columns toward the sacred precinct of Athena.
+Special signage and marked routes guide visitors from the entrance through the site, ensuring safe and organized access, including for those with mobility impairments.

 The Propylaea gate is the default meeting point for licensed guided tours.
 If you have pre-booked a walking tour with an expert guide, this is almost certainly where your group will gather.
+The main entrance is easily accessible via the Acropoli Metro Station (Line 2) or by bus 230, making it convenient for most visitors.
 Plan to arrive at least ten minutes before the stated start time, as the small esplanade in front of the gate offers limited shade and can get busy between 09:00 and 11:00 when multiple tour groups converge.

 Southeast Entrance – the Theatre of Dionysus Gate

-Choosing the Theatre of Dionysus gate usually rewards you with shorter queues.
-During peak season, the wait here runs approximately 15 to 25 minutes — often half the length experienced at the Propylaea entrance.
+Choosing this gate usually rewards you with shorter queues.
+During peak season, the wait here runs approximately 15 to 25 minutes – often half the length experienced at the Propylaea entrance.
 In quieter months, the wait can be as brief as 5 to 10 minutes.
 The trade-off is a steeper, less even path once you pass the turnstiles.
-The route winds through the south-slope archaeological zone, past the Stoa of Eumenes and the remains of the Asklepieion sanctuary, before reaching the Parthenon terrace.
+The route winds through the south-slope archaeological zone, past the Stoa of Eumenes and the remains of the Asclepius Sanctuary, before reaching the Parthenon terrace.
 The ascent is gradual enough for most visitors but involves unpaved sections, loose gravel, and occasional stone steps.
+Other attractions accessible from this entrance include various monuments, ruins, and historical sites scattered along the southern side.

-If you hold a timed-entry or skip-the-line ticket purchased through an authorised reseller, the southeastern Acropolis entrance is typically the designated access point printed on your voucher.
+If you hold a timed-entry or skip-the-line ticket purchased through an authorised reseller, the Dionysus Theater entrance is typically the designated access point printed on your voucher.
+For current prices and booking options, see our guide to the official Acropolis tickets website.
 Double-check your confirmation email, but in the vast majority of cases, timed passes correspond to this gate.

-The Southeast Entrance is not wheelchair-accessible due to the uneven terrain and moderate uphill climb required after clearing the turnstiles.
+The Dionysus Theater entrance is not wheelchair-accessible due to the uneven terrain and moderate uphill climb required after clearing the turnstiles.

 Which Entrance to the Acropolis Should You Use?